VERIFY BEFORE RELYING

 • Is this asking what the broker, sales associate, buyer, seller, or FREC can do?

-• Is there a timeline, deadline, or document in the facts?
+• Is there a deadline, document, relationship, or money trail in the facts?

 This does not add much time.
 It prevents the fast wrong answer.